Hell or high water clause: High-yield bonds (junk bonds)

 When a company's credit rating falls it may have difficulty raising money via debt financing.
 Since it is riskier to buy a bond from a company with bad credit, their bonds are rated below invest-grade and referred to as junk bonds.
 To mitigate risk for noteholders, companies with low credit ratings that issue bonds must operate within a set of covenants that restrict the issuer's ability to take on further risk.
 Many of the covenants relate to the company incurring additional debt, but some covenants address changing ownership structure, paying dividends, or selling off assets.
 Despite all the restrictions of the covenants, companies are allowed some freedom through an idea called "baskets", where the company is allowed to bypass a certain covenant, usually by incurring a limited amount of debt in specific, agreed upon situations.
 The concept of hell or high water comes into play with a special basket that is named either the hell or high water basket or the general basket.
 This basket permits the company to incur a limited amount of debt for any reason, especially come hell or high water.

 Enforceability

-In both United States law and U.K. law, the hell or high water clause has historically been upheld in numerous cases.
+In both United States law and English law, the hell or high water clause has historically been upheld in numerous cases.
 In the United States, this clause is given special protection under Article 2A of the Uniform Commercial Code when the agreement is classified as a finance lease.
-The article states that this special protection applies to a lease that “consists of an overall three-party transaction in which: (1) the lessor does not select, manufacture or supply the goods, (2) the lessor did not own the goods before the lease was arranged and (3) the lessee either approves the purchase contract or receives specified warranty and supplier information before signing the lease agreement”.
+The article states that this special protection applies to a lease that "consists of an overall three-party transaction in which: (1) the lessor does not select, manufacture or supply the goods, (2) the lessor did not own the goods before the lease was arranged and (3) the lessee either approves the purchase contract or receives specified warranty and supplier information before signing the lease agreement".